Relfos/neo-lux/README.md

 	}
 ```

-# Console demo
+# Console Demo

 A console program is included to demonstrate common features:
 + Loading private keys
 + Obtaining wallet address from private key
 + Query balance from an address
-+ Invoking a NEP5 smart contract (query symbol and total supply)
++ Invoking a NEP5 Smart Contract (query symbol and total supply)

 ![Inputs Screenshot](images/console_demo.jpg)

-# Unity support
+# Unity Support

 NEOLux can be used together with Unity to make games that interact with the NEO blockchain.
 A Unity demo showcasing loading a NEO wallet and querying the balance is included.

-Careful as most NEOLux methods are blocking calls, in Unity the proper way to call them is using [Coroutines](https://docs.unity3d.com/Manual/Coroutines.html).
+Use caution, as most NEOLux methods are blocking calls; in Unity the proper way to call them is using [Coroutines](https://docs.unity3d.com/Manual/Coroutines.html).
 ```c#
     IEnumerator SyncBalance()
     {